xcart/xcart-docs/_pages/kb_en/general_setup/upgrading_x-cart_5_outdated.md

 *   **post_upgrade.php **contains post-upgrade hooks;
 *   **post_rebuild.php** contains post-rebuild hooks.

-Upgrade hooks may exist in the modules as well, if the module needs to synchronize data between its own versions.
-Module upgrade hooks can be found in the `<X-Cart 5>/classes/Module/<DEV-ID>/<MODULE-ID>/upgrade/` folders; for example `<X-Cart 5>/classes/XLite/Module/XC/ProductComparison/upgrade/`.
+Upgrade hooks may exist in the addons as well, if the addon needs to synchronize data between its own versions.
+Addon upgrade hooks can be found in the `<X-Cart 5>/classes/Module/<DEV-ID>/<MODULE-ID>/upgrade/` folders; for example `<X-Cart 5>/classes/XLite/Module/XC/ProductComparison/upgrade/`.

 ## Process of store upgrade

-Once per day, each store checks the marketplace for updates.
-The response from marketplace is cached for a day.
+Once per day, each store checks the X-Cart App Store for updates.
+The response from the X-Cart App Store is cached for a day.
 If you need to delete this cache, you should open the `admin.php?target=addons_list_marketplace&action=clear_cache` link.

 If there is any kind of update available, the merchant will see the **Updates are available** link in the header of admin area.
 ![]({{site.baseurl}}/attachments/7505469/7602688.png)